-This Carrot Cake Oatmeal is a great recipe to help you get your vegetables in early!
+This Carrot Cake Oatmeal Recipe transforms a decadent dessert into a healthy breakfast.
+It helps you get your vegetables in early, keeps you satisfied until lunch, and squashes a sweet tooth craving.
 Dessert for breakfast, anyone?

 Special days require cake for breakfast, like birthdays or holidays.

 Other days (you know those cold, dark, or stormy winter days), the allure of cake for breakfast is the only thing that will get you out of bed in the morning.

 Either way, cake for breakfast should be embraced instead of frowned upon.
 After all, cake can be healthy, right?

 This beautiful bowl of oatmeal sure is.
 It’s full of vitamins, minerals, fiber, and protein, and won’t leave you crashing off a sugar high mid-morning the way normal cake would.

 In fact, the sweeteners I used come straight from nature: carrot, raisins, and honey.
 This oatmeal will leave you feeling happy and energized straight through until lunchtime.

 And the next time someone jokingly mentions cake for breakfast you can let them in on your little secret.